-The neighborhood was built around key industries including the railroad (Denver & Rio Grande/Burnham Yards), flour mill (Mullen and Davis Four Mill), and other manufacturing industries.
-The neighborhood’s earliest residents, many who were German, Irish, Italian, Jewish, and Mexican immigrants, were employed by the nearby industries, which were within walking distance of their homes.
-A tightknit community developed, along with a strong sense of belonging to the neighborhood.
-Many of the homes in the proposed district date to this early period, with more than half constructed by 1900.
+The neighborhood was built around key industries including the railroad (Denver & Rio Grande/Burnham Yards), flour milling (Mullen and Davis Four Mill), and other manufacturing industries.
+The neighborhood’s earliest residents — many of whom were German, Irish, Italian, Jewish or Mexican immigrants — were employed by the nearby industries, which were within walking distance of their homes.
+A tight-knit community developed, along with a strong sense of belonging to the neighborhood.
+Many of the homes in the new district date to this early period, with more than half constructed by 1900.

-By the mid-twentieth century, due to new waves of in-migration, LALP had a large population of Latinos, Hispanos, and Mexican American residents and homeowners, including many who became influential leaders of the Chicano Movement.
+By the mid-20th century, due to new waves of in-migration, the neighborhood had a large population of Latinos, Hispanos and Mexican-American residents and homeowners, including many who became influential leaders of the Chicano Movement.
 Denver was at the forefront of the national Chicano Movement, inspired by many residents of this neighborhood.
-Numerous leaders and activists recall their youth in the neighborhood and time spent in or near the Park.
-The Movement represents the convergence of independent issues: land rights, labor rights, long-term discrimination, opposition to the Vietnam war, civil rights as embodied in the Civil Rights Movement, cultural identity, lack of equity in education, and the inadequacy of the dominant political institutions to represent or address Chicano/a issues.
+Many leaders and activists recall their youth in the neighborhood and time spent in or near the park.
+The Movement represents the convergence of independent issues: land rights, labor rights, long-term discrimination, opposition to the Vietnam War, civil rights as embodied in the Civil Rights Movement, cultural identity, lack of equity in education, and the inadequacy of the dominant political institutions to represent or address Chicano/a issues.

 One of the greatest concerns that galvanized the Movement was equity in education.
-The ongoing unequal access to facilities, the lack of bilingual programs, and disrespect for cultural heritage in public education programs sparked the blow out at Denver’s West High School in the spring of 1969.
-West High students and students from other Denver junior high and high schools gathered at West and marched through the neighborhood to Lincoln Park over several days.
-These marches, along with other events and activities, made Lincoln Park historically important ground for Chicanos/as rights in Denver (Leonard Vigil interview, 2 Sept 2017), and further made the La Alma Lincoln Park neighborhood an incubator for the Chicano Movement.
-The blow outs are also connected to Rodolfo “Corky” Gonzales who was involved with the Neighborhood Youth Corps, which gathered in various locations in the proposed district.
+The ongoing unequal access to facilities, the lack of bilingual programs, and disrespect for cultural heritage in public education programs sparked the blowout at Denver’s West High School in the spring of 1969.
+West High students and students from other Denver junior high and high schools gathered at West High and marched through the neighborhood to Lincoln Park over several days.
+These marches, along with other events and activities, made Lincoln Park historically important ground for Chicano/a rights in Denver and further made the La Alma Lincoln Park neighborhood an incubator for the Chicano Movement.
+The blowouts are also connected to Rodolfo “Corky” Gonzales who was involved with the Neighborhood Youth Corps, which gathered in various locations in the proposed district.
 He launched the Crusade for Justice in 1966, which helped fortify the Chicano Movement locally and nationally.

 Most of the residences in the district are single-story cottages in modest versions of the Italianate and Queen Anne architectural styles constructed between 1879 and 1889.
-Among other modest styles seen throughout LALP are the Terrace (usually two to six units), Dutch Revival, Foursquare, Bungalow, Victorian Cottage, and Classic Cottage residences.
+Among other modest styles here are the Terrace (usually two to six units), Dutch Revival, Foursquare, bungalow, Victorian cottage, and Classic Cottage residences.
 The vernacular homes were not built by recognized architects, but often reflect careful craftsmanship and popular architectural styles of their time in a simplified manner.

-The 1975 National Register for Historic Places nomination for The Westside Neighborhood, including the proposed local district boundary, noted “Such clear evidence of how many Americans once lived provides us with a memory by which to judge the present and serves to put the outstanding mansions and public buildings that occasionally are preserved into context which is more accurate historically.”
-Nearly fifty years later, we can add to this context the story of this place, which is now layered with meaning by the generations that have called La Alma Lincoln Park home.
+The 1975 National Register for Historic Places nomination for The Westside Neighborhood including the proposed local district boundary, noting that, “Such clear evidence of how many Americans once lived provides us with a memory by which to judge the present and serves to put the outstanding mansions and public buildings that occasionally are preserved into context which is more accurate historically.”
+Nearly 50 years later, we can add to this context the story of this place, which is now layered with meaning by the generations that have called La Alma Lincoln Park home.

-Community members anticipate submitting the application for the proposed district in early Spring, and if successfully approved by Denver City Council after the public process, the district will become the first to be designated using the city’s new cultural heritage criteria in the Denver Landmark Ordinance.
-The research and application were prepared by Fairhill & Co., with additional drafting by Tanya Mote and Shannon Stage.
-The neighborhood team has spent significant time conducting outreach regarding this project, including hosting walking tours and several community meetings hosted by the city’s Landmark team to shape the current proposal and create custom design-guidelines that will support owners in preserving the layered built environment.
-Former Councilman Paul Lopez and current Councilwoman Jamie Torres have been engaged throughout the process.
+The research and application for the historic district were prepared by Fairhill & Co., with additional drafting by Tanya Mote and Shannon Stage.
+The neighborhood team spent significant time conducting outreach regarding this project, including hosting walking tours and coordinating several community meetings hosted by the city’s Landmark Preservation team to shape the proposal and create custom design guidelines that will support owners in preserving the layered built environment.
+Denver City Councilwoman Jamie Torres and former Councilman Paul Lopez were engaged throughout the process.